irmen/prog8/docs/source/syntaxreference.rst

         prog8 will not process this at all, with one exception: the labels.
         The scopelabel argument will be used as a prefix to access the labels from the included source code, otherwise you would risk symbol redefinitions or duplications.
+        If you know what you are doing you can leave it as an empty string to not have a scope prefix.

 .. data:: %breakpoint